-An early method of extracting coal involved tunnelling into the earth; however, this procedure resulted in the production of harmful vapours (i.e., carbon monoxide with 0.1 per cent concentration capable of causing death within minutes of exposure; carbon dioxide; and hydrogen sulphide) during the oxidation of coal as a result of spontaneous combustion in mining procedures.
-The use of sensors designed for gas detection in mines has developed from the well-known miner’s canary to infrared sensors.
+An early method of extracting coal involved tunneling into the earth; however, this procedure produced harmful vapors (i.e., carbon monoxide with 0.1 per cent concentration that is capable of causing death within minutes of exposure; carbon dioxide; and hydrogen sulfide) during the oxidation of coal as a result of spontaneous combustion in mining procedures.
+The use of sensors designed for gas detection in mines has developed from the miner’s canary to infrared sensors.

 A Miner’s Canary

-Serinus canaria) was commonly used by miners to help alert them to the presence of toxic vapours such as the odourless carbon monoxide in hazardous areas of underground mining pits.
-Use of a canary was a low-tech gas sensor solution to safety for miners in an uncertain working environment.
+The canary (Serinus canaria) was commonly used by miners to alert them of the presence of toxic vapors such as the odorless carbon monoxide in hazardous areas of underground mining pits.
+The use of a canary was a low-tech gas sensor solution for the safety of miners in an uncertain working environment.

 In the event of an explosion or a fire in a mine, rescuers would descend into the mine carrying a canary in a cage.
-A canary was known to be sensitive to carbon monoxide poisoning and so any display of distress from the canary would alert the miners to toxic gas exposure and give them enough time to return to safety.
-Mice were also used as carbon monoxide detectors for miners; however, canaries displayed more obvious signs of distress to the presence of small concentrations of carbon monoxide.
-For example, in the presence of toxic concentrations of carbon monoxide, a canary would sway from side to side before falling off its perch (figure 1).
+A canary was known to be sensitive to carbon monoxide poisoning and so any distress shown by the canary would alert the miners to toxic gas exposure and give them enough time to return to safety.
+Mice were also used as carbon monoxide detectors; however, canaries displayed more obvious signs of distress to small concentrations of carbon monoxide.
+For instance, in the presence of toxic concentrations of carbon monoxide, a canary would sway from side to side before falling off its perch.

 Figure 1.
 Rescue miner using a canary to help detect noxious gases in a mining pit.

-By 1987, application of canaries in mining pits to help detect noxious gases was phased out by the government.
-Use of canaries was not effective or safe enough to detect the presence of pollutants in the atmosphere and maintenance was higher, which wasn’t ideal in a constricted underground working environment.
-Modern-day technology was now favoured and considered to be a cost-effective long-term method to gas monitoring in mining pits.
+By 1987, the use of canaries in mining pits to help detect noxious gases were phased out by the government.
+The canaries were deemed ineffective and unsafe to detect the presence of pollutants in the atmosphere.
+Also, maintenance was higher, which was not ideal in a constricted underground working environment.
+Modern-day technology in detecting toxic gases was soon developed; they were considered cost-effective and long-term solutions to gas monitoring in mining pits.

-A working principle to the pellistor involves transmitting an electrical current through the platinum wire which then generates heat to a temperature ideal for oxidation of a noxious gas (>450°C).
-During exposure to a toxic vapour, the gas diffuses through a permeable membrane in the sensor, becomes oxidised and initiates a catalytic reaction that starts to create resistance of the metal coils.
-The pellistor also contains an inactive ceramic bead to control impact from ambient temperature and humidity interfering with the pellistor.
-Presence of a gas flow results in the generation of heat between the two metal coils altering the resistance of the conductive wire, which creates an imbalance in the bridge circuit directly proportional to the gas concentration (figure 2).
+A working principle to the pellistor involves transmitting an electrical current through the platinum wire which then generates enough heat for the oxidation of a noxious gas (about 450°C).
+During exposure to a toxic vapor, the gas diffuses through a permeable membrane in the sensor, becomes oxidized, and initiates a catalytic reaction that creates resistance of the metal coils.

 Figure 2.
 Schematic drawing of a basic pellistor.

-Pellistors are useful for sensing a wide range of flammable gases and toxic vapours.
+Pellistors are useful for sensing a wide range of flammable gases and toxic vapors.
 Application of the pellistor involves positioning the sensor in a strategic point within an environment at risk of contamination by hazardous gases.
-Although the pellistor is a more effective detector for poisonous gases, it still carries many limitations, such as:
+Although the pellistor is a more effective detector for poisonous gases, it still carries many limitations::

-A pellistor will malfunction when contaminated by chemicals containing halogen, sulphur, chlorine compounds, or metals containing lead or silicon.
+- A pellistor will malfunction when contaminated by chemicals containing halogen, sulfur, chlorine compounds, or metals containing lead or silicon;

-Contamination by silicone will impact the sensitivity of the pellistor.
+- Contamination by silicon will impact the sensitivity of the pellistor; and

-Regular calibration and high maintenance of the pellistor doesn’t make this sensor cost effective.
+- Regular calibration and high maintenance of the pellistor does not make this sensor cost-effective.

-These sensors are prone to a calibration drift and so tend to be unreliable and give inaccurate readings on gas contamination in the surrounding area.
+Pellistors are prone to a calibration drift.
+Thus, they tend to be unreliable and give inaccurate readings on gas contamination in the surrounding area.

 Infrared LED-based gas sensor

-Infrared (IR) LED gas sensors engineered with a dual beam, have become the preferred method to monitoring gas.
-Use of such modern-day technology has also helped shape the mining industry to the present day, especially when considering the safety of a mining environment.
-Figure 2 explains how a modern-day IR gas sensor works to monitor gases in the environment.
+Infrared (IR) LED gas sensors, engineered with a dual-beam, have become the preferred method for monitoring gas.
+The use of such modern-day technology helped shape current practices in the mining industry, especially when considering the safety of a mining environment.

-Compared to existing old-age methods for monitoring gas, IR-based gas monitoring carries certain advantages:
+Compared to existing old-age methods for monitoring gas, IR-based gas monitoring carries certain advantages, such as the following:

-IR gas sensors carry a wide measurement range which allows for the detection of gas concentrations from a few parts per million to 100%
+- IR gas sensors carry a wide measurement range which allows for the detection of gas concentrations from a few parts per million to 100 percent;

-There is a rapid response rate, approximately 0.1 seconds from the time it takes for the gas to enter the analyser to the time it take to measure the gas concentration.
+- There is a rapid response rate, approximately 0.1 seconds from the time it takes for the gas to enter the analyzer to the time it takes to measure the gas concentration;

-Background gases cannot affect the IR LED gas sensor.
+- Background gases cannot affect the IR LED gas sensor; and

-The evolution of gas sensors appears to have shaped the mining industry, allowing technology such as the IR gas sensor set to work effectively for a period of five years with increased accuracy in the measurement of noxious gases.
-Calatytic sensors such as the pellistor are more susceptible to contamination, and with limited inspection principle will struggle to compete with IR technology.
+The evolution of gas sensors appears to have shaped the mining industry, allowing technology such as the IR gas sensor set to work effectively for five years with increased accuracy in the measurement of noxious gases.
+Catalytic sensors such as the pellistor are more susceptible to contamination, and with limited inspection principles, it is struggling in its competition with IR technology.